Jacobo Rubalcaba: Biography

 In 1915, Rubalcaba moved to Pinar del Río, where he joined the local military band.
 From then on, he became a prominent figure in the field of music education, offering a means for exploring alternative approaches and new ideas.
-In his pedagogical tasks, Rubalcaba displayed the same devotion to duty, advising his students about the combination and subordination of music-theoretical knowledge to practical activity in the performance of one or more instruments, while playing alone or within an ensemble, as is widely recommended in the present.
+In his pedagogical tasks, Rubalcaba displayed the same devotion to duty, advising his students about the combination and subordination of music-theoretical knowledge to practical activity in the performance of one or more instruments, while playing alone or within an ensemble, as is widely recommended in present-day guides.

 In between, Rubalcaba founded the first brass band of Pinar del Río, and also established bands in the nearby cities of Mantua, San Luis, and San Juan y Martínez.
 In 1918, he became the conductor of his own orquesta típica, which helped spread the danzón around the western region of Cuba.